lmfit/uncertainties/doc/user_guide.rst

   0.04+/-0.004

 .. index::
-   pair: nominal value; scalar
+   pair: nominal value; of scalar
-   pair: uncertainty; scalar
+   pair: uncertainty; of scalar

 Access to the uncertainty and the nominal value
 -----------------------------------------------